-What is the likelihood of a mutation?
+What is the probability of mutation?

-What blood groups are possible in children
+What blood types are possible in children?

-Especially for -Nikolai Arsentiev
+Especially for -Nikolay Arsentiev

 If the father has 1 positive.
 What blood type will the child have? (blood group and Rh factor calculator)